 You don’t need to use one or the other, you can use both tools at the same time!
 Here are a few ways brands can fire up their strategy by using them together.

-For brand awareness
+1. Power-up brand awareness

 You can use Sponsored Display to promote all ASINS and identify the top performers within your campaigns.
 You can then take these top performers across to DSP.